fact-project/erna/README.md

 ## execute.py

 The execute.py script calls the *erna* module and creates jobs for submission to a grid.
 This needs to be run from a server which can submit jobs to the queueing system.
+You need to provide the path to the fact-tools.jar file and the xml you want to use.
+An example xml can be found in the repository.
+It shows how to read fact data files and how to output the result. the resulting json files are automatically collected and merged into one big outputfile.

+You cann call execute like this:

+         python erna/execute.py 20140101 20140130 /fhgfs/groups/app/fact/raw/ fact-tools-0.9.9 example.xml big_output_file.h5 --engine=PBS --vmem=10000 --num_jobs=60 --queue=one_day --source=Crab